-- 1. Irregularity means any act or omission by a student in violation of the rules, guidelines and instructions relating to (the completion of) examinations.
+- 1. An irregularity is an act and/or omission by a student in violation of the rules, guidelines and instructions relating to (the completion of) examinations.
 This includes, among others, fraud and plagiarism. - 2.
 Fraud, including 'plagiarism', means actions or omissions by a student make it impossible in whole or in part to properly evaluate their knowledge, understanding and skills or creating the opportunity to commit fraud or plagiarism.